 On average people lose approximately 50-100 hairs a day.
-Therefore, it is to be expected to see hair in the shower drain or on your brush daily.
+Therefore, it is to be expected to see hair in the shower drain or on your brush on a daily basis.
 The act of shampooing itself does not cause hair loss.
 However, if a patient has an allergy to a specific ingredient in the shampoo, this may trigger symptoms of burning, itching and scalp irritation.
 If the allergy is severe enough, it can result in hair loss.

 Can clogged pores cause hair loss?